CalebBurton/DAPhNe-Stimulator-System/README.md

   - Application articles
   - EagleCAD files for certain components
   - Software manual for IAR
-* Obsolete IAR projects that can be used for reference and preliminary "visualization" Solidworks model of the implantable device
+* Obsolete IAR projects that can be used for reference and preliminary "visualization" Solidworks model of the IPNS device

 ### Other Useful Software
 * [**Notepad++**](https://notepad-plus-plus.org/download/v7.3.1.html)